-In order to plan correctly you must understand yourself, understand the environment, and integrate.
+In order to plan your career correctly, you must understand yourself, understand the environment and integrate.

 - What is important to me?

 - What do I want from a career?

 - What type of future lifestyle do I prefer?

 - What types of interests do I have that are career related?